arnicamadera/MO-IT101-Group-13/README.md

 ## Arnica Madera
-    Implemented the system flow into working code Integrated all modules to ensure overall code coherence Implemented key Java modules for reading attendance records and handling the program flow Added single-line comments for clarity throughout the code Assisted in testing, debugging, and GitHub repository management
+    Implemented the system flow into working code Integrated all modules to ensure overall code coherence Added file handling and implemented key Java modules for reading attendance records and handling the program flow Added single-line comments for clarity throughout the code Assisted in testing, debugging, and GitHub repository management